Skip to main content

 • Plaintext secret values are never stored on our servers.

-• Our database contains only the AES-256-GCM ciphertext.
+• Our database contains only the encrypted ciphertext.

 • Our staff cannot decrypt your secrets without your project API key.